-*The Outstanding APHA Foot and Ankle Health Section Student Poster Abstract category recognizes one poster abstract on public health or disparities.
-The primary author on the public health abstract must be a podiatric medical student and that student must be a member of APHA Foot and Ankle Health Section as well as a member of APMA.
+*The Outstanding APHA Foot and Ankle Health Section Poster Abstract category recognizes one poster abstract on public health or disparities.
+The primary author on the public health abstract must be a member of APHA Foot and Ankle Health Section as well as a member of APMA.
 Only one winner will be selected to receive $250 and the Arthur E. Helfand, DPM, award.

 The judges will consider the visual design and impact of the poster as well as the significance of the study, including its importance to the advancement of the practice of podiatric medicine.
 Other factors that the judges will evaluate include: the study’s content and clarity; specific number of cases or specimens studied; clinical or research data to support study conclusions; minimum follow-up of one year per patient for results describing surgical procedures; and new or modified techniques as they relate to diagnosis, surgery, complications, or other phases of podiatric medical and surgical problems.

 The APMA Board of Trustees, abstract judges, chair of the Education Committee, or employees/independent contractors of APMA are ineligible to participate in the APMA Abstract Competition; with the caveat that residents supervised by the above-referenced parties may participate, but the above-referenced parties may not receive any monetary award.

 Check out the winners from the 2023 Abstracts Competition.

 Questions?
 Email Allison Fisher, assistant director of Continuing Education & Programs.

 The APMA Annual Scientific Meeting (The National) is the premier educational and networking event for podiatric physicians and surgeons.
 This high-energy event brings together podiatrists from across the country—creating powerful exhibiting and sponsorship opportunities to personally introduce your services to the leaders and decision makers in podiatry.